ircv3/ircv3-specifications/extensions/metadata.md

 This subcommand lists all of the target's currently-set metadata keys along with their values.

 If the target is valid, the response is zero or more `RPL_KEYVALUE` events, followed by a `RPL_METADATAEND` event.
-If the target is not valid, ONLY the `ERR_TARGETINVALID` numeric is sent.
+If the target is not valid, ONLY a `FAIL METADATA INVALID_TARGET` reply is sent.

-Servers MAY omit metadata which is considered not visible for the requesting user, or replace it with `ERR_KEYNOPERMISSION`.
+Servers MAY omit metadata which is considered not visible for the requesting user, or replace it with `FAIL METADATA KEY_NO_PERMISSION`.

-*Errors*: `ERR_KEYNOPERMISSION`.
+*Failures*: `FAIL METADATA KEY_NO_PERMISSION`.

 ### METADATA SET